mergen-sergio/DBest/tutorial/comparing-query-costs.md

 # Query Plan Comparison and Efficiency

-When executing queries, there can be multiple **query plans** that are logically equivalent, meaning they produce the same result set regardless of the stored data.
-However, these plans can differ in efficiency, which depends on execution time and memory usage.
-Efficiency is influenced by the volume of data processed and the logic applied by each operator.
+When executing queries, multiple **query plans** may be logically equivalent, meaning they produce the same result set regardless of the stored data.
+However, these plans can differ in efficiency, influenced by execution time and memory usage.
+Efficiency depends on the amount of data processed and the logic applied by each operator.

 ## Example: Movie Query

 The goal is to retrieve **movie titles** and **character names** for movies released before 1930.

 ![Equivalent Queries](assets/images/basic-queries.png)